Travel Photography Tips: Improve Your Photos in 2026

 Canon R5 Mark IV in the Rain

-It may sound counter intuitive to bring less gear but traveling light will give you the flexibility to get out more.
-For example you could try a day without your camera bag and only carrying your camera with one lens.
-Being confined to just one lens you bring will force you to be more creative.
+It may sound counterintuitive to bring less gear, but traveling light gives you the flexibility to go further and move faster.
+For example, try a day with just your camera and one lens.
+Being confined to a single focal length forces you to be more intentional about framing instead of zooming your way to a composition.

 4. Add a Human Touch